Saagar2005/CAR-PUF/README.md

 # CAR-PUF
-Contains submission for the assignment of the course CS771 under Prof. Purushottam Kar in 2023-24-II semester (in group of six).
+This repository contains submission for the assignment of the course CS771 under Prof. Purushottam Kar in 2023-24-II semester (in group of six) at IIT Kanpur.
+Here, we have designed a linear model that can crack a Companion Arbiter PUF.
+We have tuned the hyperparameters appropriately and obtained an accuracy of 99.19% on the test data using the LinearSVC model with the squared-hinge loss function.

 Dhruv Gupta ([dhruvgupta22](https://github.com/dhruvgupta22/))\
 Pragati Agrawal ([apragati22](https://github.com/apragati22/))\